BSc (Social Sciences) Programme Overview and Details

 Further Education or Carreers

-Graduates of the BSc (Social Sciences) programme will be equipped with the talents, knowledge and experience to undertake a wide range of research-based or taught postgraduate programmes.
+Graduates of the BSc (Social Sciences) programme are equipped with the talents, knowledge, and experience to undertake a wide range of research-based or taught postgraduate programmes.
 With its strong focus on the applied nature of the Social Sciences, students undertaking the programme develop very practical contemporary skills that are immensely advantageous to the broad range of postgraduate opportunities available.
 The University offers an array of taught master’s degree and postgraduate diploma programmes of interest to Social Sciences graduates.
 In the past number of years, the College has also pioneered the development of structured PhD programmes which combine the traditional research dissertation of the PhD with generic and discipline-specific training modules designed to enhance students’ skills and employability.
-The internship in year three of the programme will be an invaluable asset in the toolkit of graduates of the Social Sciences programme.
+The internship in year three of the programme is an invaluable asset in the toolkit of graduates of the Social Sciences programme.

 Why Choose This Course?

-Students who choose the BSc (Social Sciences) degree programme at NUI Galway are innovator and potential leaders seeking to understand and tackle the most demanding social, ecological and economic issues in contemporary society.
+Students who choose the BSc (Social Sciences) degree programme at the University of Galway are innovators and potential leaders seeking to understand and tackle the most demanding social, ecological and economic issues in contemporary society.
 They are frontrunners in informed decision-making pursuing accurate and truthful solutions to global issues and concerns based on fundamentally sound empirical research.
 The programme gives students the tools to address and tackle these grand societal concerns and problems.
-Social Science graduates offer a wide range of skills that are invaluable to present-day employers across the public, private and third sectors.
+Social Science graduates offer a wide range of skills that are invaluable to present-day employers across the public, private, and third sectors.
 These include the ability to understand complex issues in a holistic manner, on individual and cultural and societal levels; research, analyse, and evaluate data critically; question assumptions; understand people, institutions, and their relationships; understand processes of change; make reasoned arguments; communicate concisely and clearly, and solve pressing problems.